 Market Guide for Conversational Platforms

-Gartner predicts that by 2021, 15% of all customer service interactions will be completely handled by AI, an increase of 400% from 2017
+Gartner’s Market Guide to Conversational Platform report predicts that by 2021, 15% of all customer service interactions will be completely handled by AI, an increase of 400% from 2017

 Gartner’s report “Market Guide to Conversational Platforms” aims to help enterprises to understand the emerging market of conversational platforms.
-So we wanted to summarize the article to show the tools to build multiple chatbots and assistants and the dynamics of the growing market by a brief reading.
+So we wanted to summarize the article to show the tools to build multiple chatbot and assistants and the dynamics of the growing market by a brief reading.

 The main takeaways: